HsiangHung/Machine-Learning/Ensemble/README.md

    The most prominent application of RF is multi-class object detection in large-scale real-world computer vision problems [[4]][Gradient Boosting vs Random Forest].

-#### Strength and Weakness

    **Strenth**:
    1. RF can handle large amount of training data efficiently and are inherently suited for multi-class problems [[5]][An Introduction to Random Forests for Multi-class Object Detection].
-   2. RF are much easier to tune than GBM.
+   2. RF are much **easier to tune** than GBM.
 There are typically two parameters in RF: number of trees and number of features to be selected at each node.
-   3. RF are harder to overfit than GBM [[4]][Gradient Boosting vs Random Forest].
+   3. RF are **harder to overfit** than GBM [[4]][Gradient Boosting vs Random Forest].
    4. It is highly parallelizable.
 Because each tree is built independently, training can be distributed across multiple cores or nodes (e.g., using PySpark), making it highly scalable for massive datasets.
    5. It is robust to raw Data.
 It does **not** require f**eature scaling (standardization/normalization)**.
 It naturally handles non-linear relationships, missing values, and categorical variables, and is highly resistant to outliers.